 Transperineal ultrasound assessment of fetal head elevation by maneuvers used for managing umbilical cord prolapse

 Various maneuvers to elevate or disengage the fetal presenting part during umbilical cord prolapse have been proposed.
 However, it is unknown which maneuver is the most effective.
 Kwan et al. used transperineal ultrasound measurements to assess objectively the degree of fetal head elevation achieved by different maneuvers commonly used to relieve cord compression during cord prolapse.
 The knee-chest position was found to provide the best effect, followed by filling the maternal urinary bladder with 500mL then 300mL of fluid, respectively.
 Filling the bladder with 100mL of fluid, the Trendelenburg position and elevation of the maternal buttocks had modest effects.
+Watch the accompanying video abstract:

 Ability to successfully image endometrium on transvaginal ultrasound in asymptomatic postmenopausal women